Fake Injector: How to Recognize an Unqualified Injector Before Treatment: Complete Guide

 Practitioner verification (RPPS, Medical Board)

 Verifying the practitioner is your best protection.
-In France, only doctors, plastic surgeons, and nurses under medical supervision are legally authorized to perform aesthetic injections.
+In France, only doctors, oculoplastic surgeons, and nurses under medical supervision are legally authorized to perform aesthetic injections.
 You can verify registration with the Medical Board on the public website.
 The RPPS number (Shared Directory of Health Professionals) confirms the identity and qualifications of the practitioner.

 Also verify that the doctor has professional liability insurance specific to aesthetic procedures.
 This insurance is mandatory and protects you in case of an incident.
 Do not hesitate to ask for this proof during the consultation.
 A transparent professional will have no difficulty providing it.
 If you notice irregularities or if the practitioner seems to be avoiding your questions, take time to reflect before committing.
 Your safety comes first.